- Learn from staff with extensive industry experience as you engage with real marketing projects

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

 Volunteering and placements: Students may incur travel costs on optional volunteering placements or part time work placements in the third year of study.
-Cost £5 - £30 per day.
+Indicative cost £5 - £30 per day.

 Course specific bursaries/scholarships